achall36/RoxvilleRooster.github.io/pulp_game_setting_rules_simple.md

 ### Knock-Out Blows
 *From PEG's Deadlands Noir*

 When a character takes enough damage to be Shaken or worse from an opponent  who has The Drop on him (see Savage Worlds), he has to make a Vigor roll against the total damage or be knocked unconscious.
 If the character Soaks all the wounds from the damage, he is unaffected.
 A character who is knocked unconscious in this manner is out for at least the remainder of the scene, or possibly longer (GM discretion); what happens during that time is up to the GM.

 ### Stunts
 *From Adamant Entertainment's "Thrilling Tales of Adventure"*

 Any character who attempts a stunt action deserves a benny.
 A stunt action is any action which is performed in a flashier manner than one would normally observe.

+Conservative action:
+* Getting on board an airship before it lifts off from the platform is an action

+Stunt action:
-Getting on board an airship before it lifts off from the platform is an action.
-Leaping from the sidecar of a speeding motorcycle onto an airship at the last second as it lifts off from the platform -- now that is a stunt action, and should be rewarded.
+* Leaping from the sidecar of a speeding motorcycle onto an airship at the last second as it lifts off from the platform

 In game terms, a stunt is an action where the player purposefully makes the action more difficult for the character.
-In the above example, the player would have had the option to get on board the airship, but instead announced that the character had gotten there too late, and instead described the stunt action.
-In a way, the player is taking on the role of the game master for a moment, changing the situation for his or her character in such a way that a more difficult solution is required.

 A stunt action should always require a roll, at a minimum -2 penalty.
-The game master is the final arbiter of the roll penalty of a particular stunt action.
-Pulling off nearly impossible stunts (-6 or more to the roll) may even result in the hero earning more than one benny, at the GM’s discretion.
+The GM is the final arbiter of the roll penalty of a particular stunt action.
+Pulling off nearly impossible stunts (-6 or more to the roll) may even result in the hero earning more than one benny (GM’s discretion).

 ### Story Declarations
 *From Adamant Entertainment's "Thrilling Tales of Adventure"*